abudaan/vega-multi-view/README.md

     renderer: 'canvas',

     // The Vega view will be rendered inside this HTML element
-    // use 'false' for headless rendering
+    // use 'false' for headless rendering.
+Overrides the value
+    // of `container` in the global options, see above
     element: null,

     // The css class that will be added to the HTML element
     cssClass: null,

     // Render Vega view as leaflet layer
-    leaflet: true,
+    leaflet: '<boolean>',

+    // Call `run` on a Vega view after is has been added to the DOM,
+    // overrides the global setting, see above
+    run: '<boolean>',

     // Options that will be passed on to Vega tooltip
     tooltipOptions: {